cui-liqiang/simple-make/README.md

 Similiar with **compile**, except it's related to **test** folder described in **Recommended Project Folder Structure** section.
  - prod.
 Similiar with **compile**, except it's related to **prod** folder described in **Recommended Project Folder Structure** section.

+## Sample Project
+**sample-project** is an example to demo how simple-make work. **sample-libs** is the gtest library.
+Check sample-project/build.sm to see how it is confingured.
+Run "sm" within sample-project folder, and Makefile will be generated.
+Currently there are only two make targets supported: "test", "run".